TELUS-BBA/living-lab-visualize/README.md

     Then, in a separate script open the HDF5 files and plot from those.

 Option 1 is more convenient for small datasets.
 However you may find that this takes too long for large data sets or slow network connections - that is when you might consider option 2.
-Option 2 is also good if you want a snapshot of the data as it existed at a certain moment in time.
+Option 2 is also good if you want to save a snapshot of the data as it existed at a certain moment in time.

 Either way, you must start by running functions in `common.py`.